codersforcauses/workshops/docs/2021-2022-summer/introduction-web-basics.md

 ![basics of web 2](../images/../2021-2022-summer/images/basics-of-web-2.jpg)

 ## HTML
-Hyter Text Markup Language (HTML) is used to structure the webpage.
+Hyper Text Markup Language (HTML) is used to structure the webpage.
 The general structure of a webpage can be seen below.

 ???+ example "My First HTML Page"
     ```html